snickell/universal/README.md

 What if we cut out the middlemen, code and computers, and let the AI/LLM do the execution itself?
 Why make them "write the code to do the thing" when they could just... do the thing?
 Let them draw directly to the screen, and update it in response to events like mouse clicks.

-I get why we don't in 2025, my question is about 2035.
+I'm betting the very real "why nots" list will be a lot shorter in 2035.

 Describe what you want, it'll draw that interface.
 Click a button, it'll draw the next frame.
 Add a feature by talking about it.